RetroDECK/ES-DE/USERGUIDE-DEV.md

 The miximages are generated by ES-DE.
 Normally that takes place automatically when scraping, but in this example of manually copying existing media files, the miximage offline generator should be used instead.
 This tool can generate the miximages for the complete game collection in one go.
 How that works is explained elsewhere in this guide.

 The `custom` directory is not created automatically, it's an optional folder where it's possible to place an image per game that can be viewed as the last entry in the media viewer.
 It's intended for things like diagrams of game controller mappings that you may want to consult before starting a game.
-These files have to be saved with the .jpg or .png extension and they follow the same naming logic as all other media files.
+These files have to be saved with the .jpg or .png extension and they follow the same naming logic as all other media files, as explained next.

 The media files must correspond exactly to the game files.
 Take for example this game: